zizisoft/gitlock/lib/proof-readme.txt

 data when you verify "002".
 It's called the timestamp chain.
 The common use is to extend the expiration date, because most timestamps expire in 5-10 years.)

-On Linux, it's simple:

-openssl ts -verify -in <timestamp> -data <data> -CApath /etc/ssl/certs

-On Windows / Mac OS, you'll need to specify a self-signed root certificate it should trust:
+You'll need to specify a self-signed root certificate it should trust:

 openssl ts -verify -in <timestamp> -data <data> -CAfile <root-cert>